Shmew/Feliz.MaterialUI.Pickers/Pickers/Installation.md

 cd ./project
 femto install Feliz.MaterialUI.Pickers
 ```
-Here, the nuget package will be installed using the package manager that the project is using (detected by Femto) and then the required npm packages will be resolved
+Here, the nuget package will be installed using the package manager that the project is using (detected by Femto) and then the required npm packages will be resolved.